All the Delicate Duplicates: Reception

 Since its release in February 2017, All the Delicate Duplicates has received generally favorable reviews with the current rating on Steam being 70% positive.
 Defunct Games gave the game an "A" Rating, saying: "“Few games leave me speechless, but that's exactly what happened when I finished All the Delicate Duplicates…This is incredibly effective storytelling that will stick with you long after the credits roll", that the game is "...better than Zelda" and "It's a standout game.
 One of the year's best".

 Rock, Paper, Shotgun noted that the game contains: "...vibes of Gone Home, Firewatch and the like… there is also a smidgen of Kitty Horrorshow's eerie tales what with all the creepy ambient music, surreal landscapes and handwritten scrawls”.
-Games journalist Aaron Richardson rated the game 9.3 out of 10 with a breakdown of scores 10 out of 10 for the story, 8 out of 10 for overall gameplay, 9 out of 10 for visuals and 10 out of 10 for replayability.
-In his N3rdabl3 review, Richardson wrote that All the Delicate Duplicates: "...has certainly left a mark.
-I’ve thoroughly enjoyed my time with a game that I could see kick start a new form of storytelling.”
+Games journalist Aaron Richardson rated the game 9.3 out of 10 with a breakdown of scores 10 out of 10 for the story, 8 out of 10 for overall gameplay, 9 out of 10 for visuals and 10 out of 10 for replayability.”

-When reviewing the game for Digital Fix, Jazz Moore comments on the experimental nature of the game by comparing it to Salvador Dalí's painting ‘The Persistence of Memory’, and by stating: "Games such as these...test the waters by exploring new ways to present interactive experiences and weave narrative.
-Experimental games allow us to test the boundaries of what can be accomplished in this medium, in a way similar to interpretive dance or surrealist art".
-Moore goes on to rate All the Delicate Duplicates 8 out of 10 with the following summary: "Stunning and dramatic.
-You won't be able to look away as this story unfolds around you".